cocktailscooking/cocktailscooking.github.io/_posts/2021-01-14-bourbon-old-fashioned.md

 prep_time: 5M
 cook_time: 0M
 total_time: 5M
----

-## Mixing Instructions
+instructions:
 - Pour 2oz of Bourbon into the Cocktail Mixing Glass and add 4-5 drops of the bitters.
 - Add a dab of Simple Syrup and stir.
 - Use the cocktail peeler to peel a neat strip from the orange while holding it over the glass.
 As it peels, the oils should express themselves onto the interior of the glass; adding a delicate citrus flavor.
 - Place the large ice cube into the glass and pour Bourbon mix from the mixing glass over the ice.
 Give the cocktail a stir to chill Bourbon mixture.
 - Twirl peeled orange strip and place on top of the ice cube.
 - Top with luxardo cherry and serve.
+---

-## Suggested Situations
+### Suggested Situations

 - There is no wrong time to responsibility drink this